Achieving 2 Year Olds (A2YO)

 - Your child gets Disability Allowance

-- Your child is looked after by a local council
+- Your child is looked after by a local authority

 - Your child has left care under a special guardianship order, child arrangements order or adoption order